aa15032261/uwa-spab/spab-server/server_config/README.md

-This directory contains just one file, which is .htaccess.
-The file shows the Apache configuration for the software and is already applied to the Bluehost server.
+This directory contains just one file, which is the .htaccess file.
+It is an Apache configuration for the server software and is already applied to the Bluehost server.